Our favorite art supplies for kids: The best supplies for creative activities at home

 Best art supplies for kids: Painting supplies

-- (4) Paint sticks (they dry in 90 seconds, and kids can use them without any cups, brushes, or water) – here is another great set of paint sticks
+- (4) Paint sticks – Quick-drying, no-mess paint that kids can use without water or brushes (here is another great set of paint sticks)

-- (6) Crayola Washable Kids Paint – perfect for teaching kids how to mix colors.
+- (6) Crayola Washable Kids Paint – Great for learning color mixing and creative experiments.

 Best art supplies for kids: Other supplies